The 10 factors that lead to resistance to change in companies... and the solutions!

 Understanding the different forms of resistance to change enables us to better identify reluctant employees, and helps us deploy a strategy to support change.
 In his book Éloge du changement, Gérard-Dominique Carton identifies four forms of resistance to change:

 Are you planning to introduce a major change within your company and already fearing that you won't be able to unite your teams?
-You should know that nothing is lost or set in stone: resistance to change goes through different stages... until it is accepted by the majority!
+Nothing is lost or set in stone: resistance to change goes through different stages... until it is accepted by the majority!

 The stages of resistance to change